microchip-pic-avr-solutions/epc9143-power-advanced-voltage-mode-control/README.md

   - [EPC9531 Quick Start Guide (QSG)](https://epc-co.com/epc/documents/guides/EPC9531_qsg.pdf)
   - [EPC9531 Test Fixture Schematics](https://epc-co.com/epc/documents/schematics/EPC9531_Schematic.pdf)

-The bard comes preogrammed and ready to be used when unpacked.
-No reprogramming of the target device is required to operate the board unless features or settings such as the nominal output voltage or start-up timimng need to be modified in which case the Microchip dsPIC33CK controller can be re-programmed using the in-circuit serial programming port (ICSP) available on the RJ-11 programming interface as well as the 5-pin header provided by the EPC9531 test fixture.
+The bard comes programmed and ready to be used when unpacked.
+No reprogramming of the target device is required to operate the board unless features or settings such as the nominal output voltage or start-up timing need to be modified in which case the Microchip dsPIC33CK controller can be re-programmed using the in-circuit serial programming port (ICSP) available on the RJ-11 programming interface as well as the 5-pin header provided by the EPC9531 test fixture.
 These interfaces support all of Microchip’s in-circuit programmers/debuggers, such as MPLAB® ICD4, MPLAB® REAL ICE or MPLAB® PICkit4 and previous derivatives.
 See [EPC9531 Quick Start Guide](https://epc-co.com/epc/documents/guides/EPC9531_qsg.pdf) for details.

 ## Operation
 The converter is starting up automatically when more than 10.5 V DC are applied across the input terminals of the EPC9531 test fixture.
-It is not recommended to operate the EPC9143 refrence design without proper decoupling capacitance at either input or output.
+It is not recommended to operate the EPC9143 reference design without proper decoupling capacitance at either input or output.
 The EPC9531 test fixture provides the best test environment for the converter.
-Pleease read the [EPC9531 Quick Start Guide](https://epc-co.com/epc/documents/guides/EPC9531_qsg.pdf) to get detailed information about the requirements for setup and operation of this refrence design.
+Please read the [EPC9531 Quick Start Guide](https://epc-co.com/epc/documents/guides/EPC9531_qsg.pdf) to get detailed information about the requirements for setup and operation of this reference design.

 ## Firmware Qick-Start Guide